-DNA from these 1,420 American individuals was amplified using the multiplex PCR procedure (step 2 from Fig. S2).
+DNA from the 1,420 American individuals with similar phenotypes was amplified using the multiplex PCR procedure (step 2 from Fig. 1).
 We identified 541 individuals of G. cubensis, 330 of G. schirazensis and 349 of G. truncatula (Table S1).
 No amplification was observed in 200 individuals sampled in one site from Argentina and 14 sites from Canada and USA (Table S1).

 Identification by sequencing

-Phylogenetic analysis of COI sequences returned five clusters (Figs. 2 and S)6).
-Clusters I, II and III each contained a single type population: truncatula, humilis and schirazensis.
-Cluster IV contained the type populations of cousini and meridensis, and cluster V the type populations of viator, cubensis and neotropica.
-The posterior probabilities (PP) of clusters I, III and V were all 1.0, with PP = 0.9313 for cluster II and PP = 0.7241 for cluster IV.
+Phylogenetic analysis of COI sequences returned six clusters (Fig. S5).
+Clusters I–V each contained a single type population: truncatula (I), schirazensis (II), humilis (III), cousini (IV) and meridensis (V).
+Cluster VI contained the type populations of cubensis, neotropica and viator.
+The posterior probabilities (PP) of all clusters were 1.0, except for cluster III (humilis, PP = 0.95).

-Analysis of 16S, ITS1 and ITS2 sequences confirmed the COI results in almost all respects, although sequences were missing for at least one or two type populations in each tree (Figs. S5 and S6–S8). discrepanciesexhibited very long branches in the mitochondrial gene trees (Figs. S5 – S6) but clustered tightly wsimilar .
-The mitochondrial sequences from Ethiopia (one per gene) also formed a long branch, although atThe viator type population was depicted as separate from cluster V in the ITS1 gene tree (Fig. 2 and S7).
-However, in the 16S, ITS2 and COI gene trees, subfortogether a clade containing the viator type population and other populations from Argentina, Chile and Uruguay was included with cluster V (Fig. 2, S5–S6 and S8).
+Analysis of 16S, ITS1 and ITS2 sequences confirmed the COI results in almost all respects, although sequences were missing for at least one or two type populations in each tree (Figs. S6 and S7–S8).
+However, we detected discrepancies between the mitochondrial and nuclear gene trees.
+A striking example are sequences from Bosque del Apache (USA; cluster VI) that exhibited very long branches in the mitochondrial gene trees (Figs. S5–S6) but clustered tightly with the cubensis type population and similar populations in the nuclear gene trees (Figs. S7–S8).
+The mitochondrial sequences from Ethiopia (one per gene) also formed a long branch, although nuclear sequences were not reported in GenBank for that population.
+Within cluster VI, we found that the cubensis and neotropica type populations were located in separate subclades for the nuclear genes but clustered together in the mitochondrial trees (Figs. S5–S8).

-Genetic diversity varied among the five clusters and four genes (Fig. 2, but see also Figs. S5–S8 for details).
-Cluster II and IV showed reduced variation, while cluster V was larger and more diverse.
-Mitochondrial genes seemed more diverse than nuclear genes in clusters I and V. This observation may be biased, however, by a structural correlation in our data between genes sequenced and regions sampled.
+Gene trees (Figs. S5–S8) and haplotype networks (Figs. S9–S12) showed that genetic diversity varied among the six clusters and four genes.
+Cluster II (schirazensis) showed reduced variation, while cluster VI (cubensis, neotropica and viator) was larger and more diverse.
+Mitochondrial genes seemed more diverse than nuclear genes.
+This observation may be biased, however, by a structural correlation in our data between genes sequenced and regions sampled.

-Most of the sequences uploaded to GenBank identified as one of the eight species of Galba were accurately clustered into the five clades containing their type populations.
+Most of the sequences uploaded to GenBank identified as one of the eight species of Galba were accurately clustered into the six clades containing their type populations.
 However, there were some exceptions.
-Eight sequences of COI uploaded to GenBank as G. truncatula from France appeared in cluster III with the G. schirazensis type population (Table S3; Fig. S6).
-We reidentified these sequences as belonging to individuals of G. schirazensis.
-One 16S sequence from Ethiopia was uploaded to GenBank as G. truncatula but clustered at the base of viator/cubensis/neotropica clade V with low posterior probability (Fig. S5).
-Another Ethiopian sequence (COI), also identified asuploaded to GenBank as G. truncatula, did not cluster with any of the Galba clades (Fig. S6).
-We considered these sequences from Ethiopia as belonging to G. truncatula individual(s) in spite of their ambiguous status.
+Eight sequences of COI uploaded as G. truncatula from France appeared in cluster II with the G. schirazensis type population (Table S3; Fig. S5).
+We reidentified these sequences as belonging to G. schirazensis.
+The COI sequence from Ethiopia, uploaded as G. truncatula, clustered at the base of truncatula clade I with low posterior probability (Fig. S5).
+The other Ethiopian sequence (16S), also identified as G. truncatula, did not cluster with any of the Galba clades (Fig. S6).